albedozero/squishbox/README.md

+This library is deprecated and has been superseded by [FluidPatcher](https://github.com/albedozero/fluidpatcher).
+Support for the SquishBox can be found at [Geek Funk Labs](http://geekfunklabs.com/).

 # SquishBox
 Python fluidsynth wrapper/interface for a stompbox sound module powered by [Fluidsynth](http://www.fluidsynth.org) (because that's what happens if you stomp on a box full of fluid).